(Updated 25th July 2022)

 We use the following cookies:

 - Strictly necessary cookies.
-These are cookies that are required for the operation of our Site.
-They include, for example, cookies that enable you to log into secure areas of our Site, use an online service or make use of e-billing services.
+These are cookies that are required for the operation of our Platform.
+They include, for example, cookies that enable you to log into secure areas of our Platform, use an online service or make use of e-billing services.

 - Targeting cookies.
 These cookies record your visit to our Platform, the pages you have visited and the links you have followed.
 We will use this information to make our Platform and the advertising displayed on it more relevant to your interests.
 We may also share this information with third parties for this purpose.